 The primary purpose of the F or J visa for international students at Brooklyn College is to pursue a full time degree or specific program of study.
-There are opportunities to engage in work-related activities to enhance the learning experience that range from internships, training as part of a a degree program (CPT), on-campus employment, and optional practical training (OPT) after completing your degree.
+There are opportunities to engage in work-related activities to enhance the learning experience that range from internships, training as part of a degree program (CPT or AT), on-campus employment, and optional practical training (OPT) after completing your degree.
 Below are several options that may be of interest to international students.
 Please remember that you must meet with an international student advisor before working and that unauthorized work-related activity is a violation of F-1 or J-1 student status.

 Optional Practical Training (OPT)

 Graduating international students that are interested in requesting OPT should read the OPT packet.
 Complete the packet and meet with an international student adviser that will assist you with the process.
-Please make an appointment with DSO to discuss OPT options.
+Please make an appointment with a DSO to discuss OPT options.

 Curricular Practical Training (CPT)

 CPT must be an integral part of your program of study and must be approved prior to beginning an assignment whether it is paid or unpaid.
 Most often CPT is an internship or activities such as field hours.
-Please make an appointment with DSO to discuss CPT options.
+Please make an appointment with a DSO to discuss CPT options.

-- CPT Application Packet (pdf)
+- CPT Application Packet (PDF)

 While a number of campus offices hire international students, below are a few areas you may want to consider.